HazyResearch/deepdive/README.md

 Foreign keys are used to declare dependencies between relations.
 If a relation is populated by an extractor (see below), then all its parent relations must have been populated previously.

-#### Query and Evidence Fields

-A relation can contain both evidence and query tuples.
-Tuples are used as evidence if their *query_field* is not null.
-In that case, the value of the query_field is used as the value for the variable in statistical learning.
-If the *query_field*  is null, then DeepDive will user probabilitic inference to predict its value.
-In the above example, we are trying to predict if a title contains entities.

-Each variable that is used inside a factor function (see below) must be defined to be a *query_field*.
-We have at most one query field per relation.

 ### 2. Data Ingestion (not yet supported)